skalenetwork/IMA/agent/README.md

     --erc1155-s-chain=.....path-to.....ERC1155.abi.sc00.json
 ```

-Example command above will always show:

-- Real ETH on Main Net
-- Eth user can receive on Main Net
-- Real ETH on S-Chain, stored as ERC20
+Example command above will always show: real ETH on Main Net, ETH user can receive on Main Net, real ETH on S-Chain, stored as ERC20 and local S-Chain ETH.
-- Local S-Chain ETH

 The token balances and owners display is optional and depends on set of ABI and token IDs (`--tids`) arguments provided.